-It’s easy to feel like a complete failure sometimes, isn’t it?
+As a mom, it’s easy to feel like a complete failure at times.

 I suspect it is even easier to feel like a failure during the holidays because the expectations of the season make the bar feel so high.

 And scrolling through social media doesn’t help.
 It usually pushes that hypothetical bar even higher.
 Everyone else appears to be doing life beautifully while you know the reality of your own situation.

 Well, I am here to assure you that for every pretty picture of Christmas lights hanging in the kids’ bedrooms, there are realities behind the scenes that weren’t captured for the world to see.

 So as we begin a new holiday season, let me share some of the realities that were true during our past Christmas seasons.

 The guilt of imperfection can be a heavy load at this time of year.
 In addition to all of the typical parenting tasks, we are expected to add in holiday traditions and memory making fun.

 It can feel like a lot.